antarctica/bas-api-guidelines/api-guidelines-uncollapsed.md

 ### [x.x] Where appropriate, API responses **SHOULD** return a full representation of a resource

-This prevents additional requests (for example a POST followed by a GET request for the same resource), which reduces load on the API and improves the experience for the user.
+This prevents additional requests (for example a `POST` followed by a `GET` request for the same resource), which reduces load on the API and improves the experience for the user.

 Where a response may contain nested resources, judgement should be used whether to include all or part of each nested resource.

-Wherever feasible nested resources **SHOULD** be returned in full, as requesting each nested resource separately would create significantly more requests than simply making the original request alone.
+Where appropriate nested resources **SHOULD** be returned in full, as requesting each nested resource separately would create significantly more requests than simply making the original request alone.

 Sources: